lrgresearch/oldwebsite/index.md

 ## News

 #### July 2022
+* [Aestimo 1D version 3.0](https://www.aestimosolver.org/) is released.
+This is a major release nearly again 2 years after.
+Because the code base is complicated and the usage of Aestimo is hard to understand, this release is mostly a simplification and clean-up release.
+Please visit to [release notes](https://www.aestimosolver.org/releasenotes.html#v300-july-13-2022) for more information.
 * New version (v22.7.0) of *gpaw-tools* is released.
 It can be downloaded from *gpaw-tools* [repository](https://github.com/lrgresearch/gpaw-tools).
 You can find what's new at [release notes](https://www.lrgresearch.org/gpaw-tools/releasenotes/#version-2270) page.

 #### May 2022